$\chi$-bounds, operations and chords: Introduction

 In this paper, we focus on excluding cycles with contraints on their chords.
 A~\emph{unichord} in a graph is an edge that is the unique chord of some cycle (note that the cycle has length at least 4 because of the chord).
 A graph is \emph{unichord-free} if it does not contain any unichord.
 A \emph{long unichord} in a graph is an edge that is the unique chord of some cycle of length at least~5.
 The \emph{house} is the graph on five vertices $a, b, c, d, e$ with the following edges: $ab, bc, cd, da, ea, eb$ (so the house is the smallest graph that contains a long unichord).
 A \emph{house*} is any graph obtained from the house by repeatedly subdividing edges.
 A graph is \emph{house*-free} if it does not contain any house* as an induced subgraph.

 It is straightforward to check that long-unichord-free graphs form a generalisation of unichord-free graphs and of house*-free graphs.
 They also form a generalisation of the classical class of chordal graphs (a graph is \emph{chordal} if it contains no chordless cycle of length at least~4).
-As classical result states that chordal graphs are perfect (equivalently, they are $\chi$-bounded by the indentity function).
+A classical result states that chordal graphs are perfect (equivalently, they are $\chi$-bounded by the indentity function).
 In~\cite{nicolas.kristina:one}, it is proved that unichord-free graphs are $\chi$-bounded by the function $f(x) = \max(3, x)$, and in~\cite{penev:amalgam}, it is proved that house*-free graphs are $\chi$-bounded by some exponential function.
-We generalise these theorems and we provide a better bound for the last one by showing that long-unichord-free graphs are $\chi$-bounded by a polynomial function of degree~3 (see Theorem~\ref{the:cluc}).
-Our proof relies on a decomposition theorem (see Theorem~\ref{th:MainDec}) that is easily obtained from~\cite{nicolas.kristina:one} and~\cite{conforti.c.k.v:capfree}.
-It should be pointed out that as observed by Esperet (personal communication), no counter-example to the following statement is known: every $\chi$-bounded class is $\chi$-bounded by some polynomial.
+We generalise these theorems and we provide a better bound for the last one by showing that long-unichord-free graphs are $\chi$-bounded by a polynomial function of degree~3, namely $f_3$, to be defined later: